Threat Outbreak Alert: Fake Invoice Change Request Notification Email Messages on November 2, 2013

 2013 November 04 21:59 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claim to contain an invoice change request for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claim to contain an invoice change request for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment to amend the invoice.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID7694) may contain the following files: